Sifyrena/PyUL_NBody/README.md

 # Purpose of the Library, and Current Capabilities

-To evolve a rigid N body particle ensemble and a mesh-based ULDM cluster in time, against an non-expanding background.
+To evolve a rigid N body particle ensemble and a mesh-based ULDM cluster in time, against an non-expanding background, with flexible settings, good energy-conservation, and easy expandability.

 The main numerical routine is currently capable of generating